dorisavedikian/Reconciliation_Project/README.md

 Still need to do the following:
 - Create a script for the following:
     - adds suffix “_rand(5)” to all the values in a column and creates a new column with this new value (currently this process is being done in excel)
-    - combine outputs of matches terms into one data frame
+    - combine outputs of matched terms into one data frame and save as a csv?
     - remove duplicates from a list of proposed SME labels
 - Add links to this read me
 - Go through everything and make it so anyone can run anything from there computer